-Our daily phonics lessons in EYFS and KS1 (based on the DfE’s Letters and Sounds) teach early spelling.
-The children use the EYFS, Year 1, Year 2 and KS2 phoneme charts to support their spelling.
+Our daily phonics lessons in EYFS and KS1 (based on Unlocking Letters and Sounds) teach early spelling.
+The children use the Phase 2, Phase 3, Phase 5 and KS2 phoneme charts to support their spelling.
 In KS1 and KS2, explicit spelling lessons focus on teaching spellings rules.
 The children have regular spelling tests to assess their progress and to ensure that gaps can be addressed.

-As a school, we adopt a continuous cursive style of writing.
-In EYFS, early writing skills are developed through the exploration of mark making and the development of fine motor skills which evolve into letter formation.
-The children are introduced to pre-cursive and cursive script at the earliest stages of writing.
-Throughout the school, explicit handwriting lessons take place to teach the children how to correctly form each letter in the continuous cursive script and then how to join them with increasing fluency and speed.
+In EYFS, early writing skills are developed through the exploration of mark making and the development of fine motor skills which evolve into print letter formation.
+Throughout the school, explicit handwriting lessons take place to teach the children how to correctly form each letter and then how to join them with increasing fluency and speed.
 When a child is ready within KS2, they will be provided with a handwriting pen to use.

 In EYFS, English lessons develop communication skills, enhance the children’s ability to story-tell and create a bank of ideas to stimulate writing.
 High quality stimuli in English lessons and as part of continuous provision give the children the opportunity to develop their writing.
 Sentence structure is a daily focus.